 - In the case of a book, you need the place of publication and the publisher.

 - For journals, you need the volume and page numbers.

 - If you are using web sources such as websites, you need the author, title of the site, company that owns the site, website address (URL), and the date you accessed it.

 To further demonstrate the differences and similarities of works cited and bibliography, have a look at the samples below.
 Note that the references are used for demonstration purposes.

 References vs Works Cited: Which Is Better?

 Every time that college students evaluate bibliography vs works cited references, the question of what is better always comes up.
+Do I do a bibliography or works cited?
 In reality, there is no method that is superior to another.
-The method that you should use for referencing your essay is determined by your college.
+As per trusted dissertation formatting services, both methods are efficient and widely used.
+In reality, the method that you should use for referencing your essay is determined by your college.
 Your department might require students to use bibliography MLA format, bibliography Harvard format, or APA works cited referencing styles.
 Make sure to check carefully and strictly adhere to the recommended method.

 APA Works Cited And References Simplified … No Hustles At All!